-India’s favourite drink has got many a makeover in recent years.
-While cow and buffalo milk remain dietary staples, alternative milks too now boast of a loyal following that’s here to stay.
+India’s favourite drink has received many makeovers in recent years.
+While cow and buffalo milk remain dietary staples, alternative milks too now boast of a loyal following.
 Soy, almond, cashew, macadamia, rice, pea, hemp…the list of milks made from substitutes has been growing each passing year.
 The latest entrant is oat milk.
 Touted as the beverage of 2019, is it time to make oat milk a breakfast table staple?

 What is oat milk